LocalLawMen/.github/profile/README.md

 > [!IMPORTANT]
 > TAG is no game.

+This GitHub page/organization is managed by the Cherubim, who are under the direct supervision of your new Supreme Sheriff, your creator, the Creator.

+> [!TIP]
+> For complaints about the Cherubim or an individual cherub, you can contact your  Creator using a silent prayer at anytime day or night.

 # About TAG
 TAG stands for The AIDS-Cure Genocide, it is not a game.
 We use this acronym intentionally to make you remember the goal: never be it.